ofmanybirds/ofmanybirds.github.io/lists/high_ev.md

 This is a list of interventions which have an extremely high expected value to cost ratio.
 They do this mainly by:
 a) being really cheap to implement,
-b) having a reasonably high impact in some lives.
+b) having a reasonably high impact in some lives,
+c) having minimal negative effects if they do not work.

 We recommend trying any of these that seem like they have a vague chance to be helpful.